 For many, School leadership has become a 60+ hour job, one that can consume their whole life, at the expense of their personal lives & their well-being.

 It is an issue that has become more and more pressing in our profession, with growing numbers of School leaders struggling with burn-out or other stress-related issues.
-As a result, we’ve seen more and more great Heads being signed off or leaving the profession and this trend will continue, unless something is done.
+As a result, we’ve seen more and more great Heads being signed off or leaving the profession.